Oliver St. John Gogarty: University days

 As one of Dublin's "medicos", Gogarty was known to be fond of public pranks and midnight carousing in "the Kips", Dublin's red-light district.
 He had a talent for humorous and bawdy verse, which quickly made the rounds through the city, and sometimes composed mnemonic lyrics to aid his medical studies.
-He also enjoyed a highly successful cycling career before being banned from the tracks in 1901 for bad language, and between 1898 and 1901 he rescued at least four people from drowning.
+He also enjoyed a highly successful cycling career before being banned from the tracks in 1901 for bad language.
+Between 1898 and 1901 he rescued at least four people from drowning.
 He became interested in Irish nationalism after meeting Arthur Griffith in 1899, and contributed propaganda pieces to The United Irishman over subsequent years.

 A serious interest in poetry and literature also began to manifest itself during his years at Trinity.
 His witty conversation made him a favourite with the dons, particularly John Pentland Mahaffy (formerly the tutor of Oscar Wilde) and Robert Yelverton Tyrrell, and between 1901 and 1903 he won three successive Vice-Chancellor's prizes for verse.
 In 1900 he made the acquaintance of W. B. Yeats (of whom his mother highly approved) and of George Moore (of whom she did not) and began to frequent Dublin literary circles.
 He also formed close friendships with other up-and-coming young poets, such as Seamus O'Sullivan and James Joyce.
 In 1904 he spent two terms at Oxford to compete for the Newdigate Prize, but lost to G.K.A.
 Bell, the future Bishop of Chichester, who became a friend and frequent correspondent over the next few years.